 Kent is home to what is said to be the smallest town in the whole of the UK.
 Specifically, that title falls to Fordwich, and it is thought to be home to little more than 400 people – if that!
 Certainly, it’s worth clarifying – that Fordwich holds the title of smallest town by population alone.

 Sevenoaks remains one of the most popular sites of interest across the county.
-However, it’s been lying to us for years – there are actually eight oaks in the grounds.
+However, it’s been lying to us for years – there are actually eight oak trees in the grounds.
 That’s because they have been replaced multiple times over the years, due to both vandalism at the storm of 1987.

 Kent is home to oldest known fossil of a horse.
 The ancient burying was dug up in the early 19th century and is thought to date back to 54 million years BC.
 Therefore, Herne Bay – where the fossil was unearthed – refers to itself as the horse’s official place of birth.
-And why wouldn’t you take that honour?
+And why wouldn’t you take that honor?

 The name ‘Garden of England’ dates back to the reign of King Henry VIII.
 It’s thought the Tudor king made a point of bestowing the title on the county simply after sampling local cherries.
 That’s all it took!